nanoporetech/ts-runtime-typecheck/README.md

   Takes an `unknown` value and converts it to it's *boolean* representation.
 A value that cannot be cleanly converted will trigger an error.

+- ### makeStrictPartial

+  Takes a value of the generic type `T` and returns a copy of the object excluding any members that were `Nullish`.
+The returned object meets the type `StrictPartial<T>`.

 ### Reference: Types

 - ### JSONValue